Are the recent British & Irish Lions call-ups devaluing the shirt?

 So the British & Irish Lions are bringing in four Wales players and probably a few Scots to augment their squad in the lead-up to the first Test.
 The primary purpose is to protect the Test 23 and ensure that none of them have to play against the Chiefs on Tuesday night.

 This time the Lions have confirmed that Cory Hill, Kristian Dacey, Gareth Davies and Tomas Francis are joining up with the squad ahead of the Chiefs game having played for Wales against Tonga at Eden Park last night.
-It is also expected that Finn Russell and Allan Dell will come in following Scotland’s game against Australia in Sydney.
-These players are likely to feature against the Chiefs and Hurricanes; whether they remain with the squad until the end of the tour is yet to be decided.
+Finn Russell and Allan Dell will also come in following Scotland’s win over Australia in Sydney, and they arrive in Hamilton on Sunday.
+These players are likely to feature against the Chiefs and Hurricanes, and will then reportedly leave the squad.

 “We have said all along that we need to give ourselves the best chance of winning the Test series and that could potentially involve calling up players,” said Gatland.
 “Bringing in these players from an identical time zone, who can hit the ground running and step straight in rather than having to adjust following long-haul travel will help us manage players before the first Test, give us quality training numbers to prepare properly as well as offering us options for selection for the Chiefs match.”